Home > Trading > Nat Gas trading inflates eToro’s revenues

 Natural gas has become a mainstay among UK traders, something that the MD of eToro’s UK operations, Dan Moczulski, puts down to the fact that gas prices are often in the headlines.

-Gas prices rose as Russia invaded Ukraine, and the western powers sanctioned Russian exports, of which oil and gas are a major part.
+Natural Gas prices have been particularly volatile since Russia invaded Ukraine, and the Western powers sanctioned Russian exports, of which oil and gas are a major part.

 As a result, natural gas was one of the most actively traded instruments at eToro during August.
 However, the interest in gas among retail traders goes back much further.